jlubi333/jpl-blog/about.md

 ---
 id: about
 layout: post
+title: "Hi there, I'm Justin Philip Lubin."
 ---

-# Hi there, I'm Justin Philip Lubin.

 I love computer science, math, playing the piano, fencing, and crochet.
 Most of all though, I am passionate about education: not just learning great things for